TheDying0fLight/Computergrafik/README.md

 ## Surveys
 We conducted two surveys: (1) regarding the used [Large Language Models](https://www.survio.com/survey/d/O8P0U6C3B5S8X3S7T) and (2) regarding the [User Interface](https://www.survio.com/survey/d/X8W7U9S9H8H4J6W8D).
-The data and the R evaluation can be found in the `surveys\` folder.
+The data and the R evaluation can be found in the `surveys/` folder.

 ## Resources